JohnArochaDev/password-manager/NEXTSTEPS.md

 14. is a chrome extension

-15. [NOTDONE] soon will have a password checker for weak passwords as well
+15. password checker for weak passwords

 16. ability to export the password data into a pdf